Field Service Engineer II (Electron Microscopy)(Indianapolis, IN - REMOTE) at Thermo Fisher Scientific

 • Teach customers in the operation and maintenance of the system

-• Serve as company liaison with customers on administrative and technical matters
+• Serve as company liaison with customer on administrative and technical matters for assigned projects

 • Provide troubleshooting and repair support for customers and other field service personnel